jamesplease/redux-resource/docs/guides/resources.md

 ideal, but we believe the benefits of resourceful-redux outweigh this inconvenience.

-Here are some examples of common data that a backend may send over, and how you might change it into resourceful-redux compatible resources.
+Here are some examples of common data formats that a backend may send over, and how you can change them into resourceful-redux compatible resources.

 ```js
 // Backend returns: